sheymanidze/Workout-Tracker/README.md

  # Specifics

+   * Fitness Tracker

      Users can choose to create a new workout or continue with the workout they already created earlier.

      * Creating New Workout:
+       * User can add new workout by clicking on “New Workout” button.
+       * There are 2 options to choose from: Resistance and Cardio type of workouts.
+       * Depending on the type of exercise form will be presented to the user to fill in.
+       * After user can either “Add Exercise” or “Complete”
+       * If user click on complete exercise button, the stats from the workout will be presented to the user

      * Continue Existing Workout:

+       * User can continue the workout by clicking “Continue Workout”
+       * User should choose the type of workout and fill the form accordingly as for “create new workout” option.

-   * Stats Page:
+   * Dashboard Page:

      * User can view combined weight of multiple exercises from the past 7 workouts
      * Users can view total duration of every workout from the past 7 workouts